ChrisTitusTech/website/content/posts/2020/change-wallpaper.md

 ## Wallpaper-reddit Config File Settings

 The config file is in `~/.config/wallpaper-reddit`, and will be created automatically.
 Currently, the GNOME, XFCE, MATE, Unity, and Cinnamon Desktop Environments should be automatically detected and the program should set the wallpaper without any extra work.
 However, due to the varying nature of window managers, it is possible, even likely, that you may have to specify a custom command to set your wallpaper.
 The program will prompt you for this if this is the case; the exact command can be researched per desktop environment.
-If your desktop environment is not supported, leave the set command blank and it will auto download to the `~/Pictures/Wallpapers/` directory as wallpaper.jpg for the daily wallpaper.
+If your desktop environment is not supported, leave the set command blank and it will auto download to the `~/Pictures/Wallpapers/` directory as wallpaper.webp for the daily wallpaper.

 ### Config Options